The How-To of Storytelling

 If you’re scared to perform, trust us, do it anyway.
 We’re 99.99% sure you’ll be more than happy you did, and you might even win a hundred bucks!

-We love her anyway.
+We love her just the same.

 I’ve been reading this beauty; you might want to as well.
 Matthew Dicks is a fabulous storyteller and a teacher without equal on the subject.
 And he’s lovely.
 He’s won The Moth Grand Slam about 5 million times.
 I’ve lost count!
 (That was an example of hyperbole).